TuxVinyards/qqX/README.md

 - Create an easy to build collection of distros and desktops for testing, using and evaluating

-- Safe, carefully written, well tested and checked
+- _Safe, carefully written, well tested and checked_

 ![qqX-vmm](https://github.com/TuxVinyards/qqX/assets/3956806/18e5c495-8072-49a5-8b9c-e1302549efcf)

-- Adds fixes, tools and general improvements to the [Quickemu](https://github.com/quickemu-project/quickemu) system
+- Adds [fixes, tools and general improvements](https://github.com/TuxVinyards/qqX/wiki/FreeBird) to the Quickemu system

 - Allows the easy running of Linux, Windows, MacOS, etc with [Qemu / KVM](https://qemu.readthedocs.io)

-- Offers a complete menu system within a unique hybrid interface
+- [Easy install](#how-to-install) menu system within a unique hybrid interface

-- Is more up-to-date and easier to mod than Gnome Boxes or VirtualBox
+- More up-to-date and easier to mod than Gnome Boxes or VirtualBox

 - Much easier than the complex Qemu front-ends based on LibVirt.

-- And has an easy [installation](#how-to-install)

 ## [Latest release 1.12.05](https://github.com/TuxVinyards/qqX/releases/latest)

-- Updates Quickget with yet more distro fixes (extending those in 1.2.04)
+- Updates Quickget with yet more downstream distro fixes

-- Adds a few tweaks and UI improvements
+- Adds further tweaks and UI improvements

-1.12.03 reworks the update downloader plus adds other improvements and fixes

-1.12.02 gives a collection of UI/UX improvements and adds a distro finder

-1.12.01 adds a fix for Quickemu Windows Installer issue [#1475](https://github.com/quickemu-project/quickemu/issues/1475)

-- Includes the new storage maintence tools

-- Extended stop, start and resume for downloads.

-- And the now usual collection of _downstream fixes for quickget_

-1.11.0 added the ability to [_mount qcow2 drives in a file manager_](https://github.com/TuxVinyards/qqX/wiki/Disks-and-Resizing#other-tools)

 More in the [release notes](#release-notes) and wiki pages

-### Launch from the Linux desktop or from the command line
+## Launch from the Linux desktop or from the command line

-_No need to wait_ for Quickget to add in the distros or releases that you want.
+[_No need to wait_ for Quickget](https://github.com/quickemu-project/quickemu/releases) to add in the distros or releases that you want.

 - Download, right click and install